cfce/chilin/docs/index.rst

 Introduction
 ============
-* ChIP-seq experiment has been a mature and wide-spread technique for detecting the TF, histone modification and chromatin regulators distribution on the genome scale.
+* ChIP-seq experiment has been a mature and wide-spread technique for detecting the transcription factor, histone modification and chromatin regulator distribution on the genome scale.
+DNase-seq is a high-throughput technoque for finding the markers of open chromatin regions.

 * Along with the popularity of the technique and the increasingly huge number of highthroughput datasets, it may be confusing for biologists to get a quick and easy access to understand their biological meaning, and the same important thing is the unbiased judgement of the data quality.
 So, it's necessary for us to establish a universal and user-friendly ChIP-seq data analysis pipeline for biologists.

-* For bioinformaticians, this is one of the most extensible and flexible ChIP-seq pipeline implemented with python so far.
+* For bioinformaticians, this may be one of the most extensible and flexible ChIP-seq and DNase-seq pipeline implemented with python so far.

-* ChiLin has been used in many Cistrome related projects which generated thousands of ChIP-seq datasets.
+* ChiLin has been used in many Cistrome related projects which generated thousands of ChIP-seq and DNase-seq datasets.

 **Features**

-ChiLin_ provides a more flexible handle for understanding the ChIP-seq analysis workflow.
-ChiLin_ is part of the Cistrome_ project.
-ChiLin has been fully tested on Ubuntu, CentOS, and Mac, and validate nearly 9000 datasets on centos 6.0 with _slurm system, the metrics will be released after the publish of ChiLin paper.
+ChiLin_ provides a more flexible solution for understanding the ChIP-seq analysis workflow.
+ChiLin_ is intimately part of the Cistrome_ project.
+ChiLin has been fully tested on Ubuntu, CentOS, and Mac, and validate nearly 9000 datasets on centos 6.0 with slurm_ system, the metrics will be released after the publish of ChiLin paper.
 Cistrome related quality metrics will be released along with the paper.

 .. _ChiLin: http://cistrome.org/chilin
 .. _Cistrome: http://cistrome.org